 SchubLaden takes these half-functional elements and gives them a brand-new home inside painted and stained composite-wood frames constructed around the size of the existing objects that must now fit within them.

 The results are (naturally) a mixed bag when it comes to look and feel – some are easy to spot as worn or old, while others blend rather readily in a modernist black-and/or-white setting.

 Scuff marks, paint chips, exposed wood and even hand-marked numerals are left intact – all remain pieces of personal history carried forward in a new form.
 Some are custom made-to-order uniques while others can be partially replicated (at least in terms of shape and size), depending on available drawers.

 In some pieces, the old components dominate the scene.
-In other works, such as the wheeled side table in the image above, they act more like accents within a mostly-modern composition.
+In other works, such as a wheeled side table, they act more like accents within a mostly-modern composition.
 In this case, the vintage element is not even apparent from behind.